 A: Although there is no advantage to filing first, if you do file and do not hear back from your spouse within thirty days of serving them divorce papers, you can ask the court to default your case and decide without hearing from your spouse.
 If you are on the receiving end of a divorce filing, it is in your best interest to respond to these filings to ensure that your wishes are represented during your separation.

 Q: What Is the First Step in Getting a Divorce in California?

 A: According to California law, at least one member of the marriage must have lived in the state for at least six months before applying for divorce to be eligible for a California divorce.
 Additionally, one spouse must have spent a minimum of three months residing in the county where the court filing was made.
 If you want to end a domestic partnership, you must follow the same residency requirements.

 Q: Do You Have to File for Separation Before Divorce in California?

 A: There is no waiting period necessary in California before filing for divorce.
 This implies that you can decide to divorce and then file for divorce on the same day.
 Depending on if and when your spouse responds to your divorce filing, your divorce may be settled rather quickly.
 There is no requirement that you and your spouse live apart before or after you file for divorce.

 How To Start the Divorce Process

 Whether you are the respondent or the petitioner, beginning the divorce process requires much thought and a confident handle on your situation.
-With the help of a top-tier legal team like Khalaf Law Group, you can be sure that your divorce case will move smoothly.
+With the help of a top-tier Pasadena divorce lawyer like Khalaf Law Group, you can be sure that your divorce case will move smoothly.
 For more information on our services, including a list of our other practice areas, visit our website and contact us today.